There are three main reasons why you would want to get into astrophotography.

 Night Sky Photography

 Basic night photography doesn’t require much equipment except a camera and a tripod to hold the camera steady for a few seconds.
-Basic shots of the Milky Way, which depending on the f-stop can be achieved with only 20-30 seconds exposure before the stars show trails, no tracking needed!
+Basic shots of the Milky Way, which depending on the f-stop ( can be achieved with only 15-30 seconds exposure before the stars show trails – the lower the f-stop the longer you can expose… no tracking needed!
 Of course, having a tracking mount enables excellent wide field photographs, especially for meteor showers.

 Having your camera piggybacking on top of a telescope with a telephoto lens not only reduces the need to buy another tracking mount, but it allows you to achieve photos of deep sky objects that are too large through your telescope’s more narrow focal length.